 Starting with CDH 5.5, dynamic allocation is enabled by default.
-Table 5: Dynamic Allocation Properties on page 44 describes properties to control dynamic allocation.
+Table 5: Dynamic Allocation Properties on page 50 describes properties to control dynamic allocation.

-If you set spark.dynamicAllocation.enabled to false or use the --num-executors command-line argument or set the spark.executor.instances property when running a Spark application, dynamic allocation is disabled.
+To disable dynamic allocation, set spark.dynamicAllocation.enabled to false.
+If you use the --num-executors command-line argument or set the spark.executor.instances property when running a Spark application, the number of initial executors is the greater of spark.executor.instances or spark.dynamicAllocation.initialExecutors.

 For more information on how dynamic allocation works, see resource allocation policy.